 The procedure usually lasts between 50 and 90 minutes, during which your child will be under general anesthesia.
 The brain itself is not involved in the surgery.

-Every child heals differently, and outcomes depend on the neurologic condition of your child before surgery.
-Usually the child can go home later the same day, but sometimes an overnight stay might be necessary.
+Every child heals differently, and outcomes depend on the neurologic condition of your child before their VNS surgery for seizures.
+Usually, the child can go home later the same day, but sometimes an overnight stay might be necessary.